BeccaK8/whats-the-word/README.md

   - be informed of correct answer when I run out of guesses
   - track the percentage of games I have won
   - track how many games I have won in a row (my current streak)
+  - track the distribution of guesses it has taken me to win games
   - have the ability to play again

 ## Wireframes